As runners, we love being out on the road or trail, our feet pounding on the ground almost hypnotically. Most of us aren’t exactly gym rats!

 But adding some resistance training to your schedule could be the perfect way to improve your running performance.
 The more muscle you have, the faster you metabolize energy and can use it when running.
 Your stamina will get a boost, too!

-Investing in the best compact home gym for your space and situation can make a huge difference.
+Investing in a great compact home gym for your space and situation can make a huge difference in your fitness.
 We’ve chosen the Bowflex PR1000 as our number one, for its nice price, silent operation, and versatility in the range of exercises you can do with it.